 Five More ‘Healthy’ Things To Do in Vegas

-- Check out Juice Farm in the Palazzo Hotel: I’m not a massive juice fan but liked the sound of their tailored hangover remedy – so, after a slightly heavy night, I wandered up the Strip for a turmeric shot and a ‘Activated Charcoal Lemonade’ – the shot was as nasty as turmeric shots normally are, but felt like it did me some good – the Hangover Lemonade was a bit too acidic for the morning after (and my throat) but pretty tasty.
-If you want your juice more, erm, Vegassy, then head for Squeeze in the Linq which offers smoothies with added booze.
+The shot was as nasty as turmeric shots normally are, but felt like it did me some good – the Hangover Lemonade was a bit too acidic for the morning after (and my throat) but pretty tasty.

-Sadly there were a heap of other things I wanted to try while I was here I just didn’t get time for – Indoor Sky Diving, the indoor trampoline park, the world famous hangover remedy bus or yoga sessions in front of dolphins.
-If you want to see pics of some of the other healthy things I did get up to, there and during the rest of my trip in Arizona, though visit my instagram page as there’s more pictures.
-I’ll tell you more about the fun stuff in the Aria spa in a few posts time.
+Sadly there were a heap of other things I wanted to try while I was here I just didn’t get time for – Indoor Sky Diving, the indoor trampoline park, the world-famous hangover remedy bus or yoga sessions in front of dolphins.

 Have you do anything healthy in Vegas that I should check out next time I’m there?
-Or are there any more unsual fitnessy things you’ve tried on holiday?
+Or are there any more unusual fitnessy things you’ve tried on holiday?
 Let me know